KNowledgeOnWebScale/solid-web-monetization/reports/report2.md

     * Task 3.1.
 Implementation of prototypical Solid application

       **[Status: Finished]**
       This task required the implementation of a prototypical Solid application.
 The result of this task is the [Microstore application](https://knowledgeonwebscale.github.io/solid-web-monetization/microstore/).
-This application is an example of a Web Monetized application: it has two subpages which represent a typical use case each (paywall and mixed content).
+This application is an example of a Web Monetized Solid application: it has two subpages which represent a typical use case each (paywall and mixed content).
 Micropayments allow the visiting user to see the locked content.

     * Task 3.2.
 Integration testing of Web Monetization in combination with Solid authentication